⚠️ Educational Use Only

 What Drives the Decisions?

-• It calculates exactly how much extra insulin those macros require and suggests extending that dose over time (3 to 8 hours) to match digestion, helping prevent delayed spikes.
-Learn more about the Warsaw Method.
+The Warsaw Method (Fat & Protein): Carbs aren't the only thing that impacts blood sugar.
+This calculator scans your Fat and Protein intake and converts them into Fat-Protein Units (FPU).
+It estimates the theoretical extra insulin those macros might require and suggests extending that dose over time (3 to 8 hours) to match digestion, helping address delayed spikes.
+[Learn more about the Warsaw Method].

-• This calculator uses a Dynamic approach.
-It looks at your Total Insulin Need (Food + Correction) and subtracts All Active Insulin.
-This prevents "stacking" (insulin overlap) and helps prevent lows when you already have a lot of insulin working in your system.
+Net IOB (Total Insulin Tracking): Many standard pumps use a conservative formula that ignores active insulin when calculating meal doses.
+This calculator uses a Dynamic approach.
+It looks at your Theoretical Total Insulin Need (Food + Correction) and subtracts All Active Insulin.
+This is designed to minimize the risk of "stacking" (insulin overlap) in the simulation and helps account for insulin already working in your system.

 How to Use It

-• Note: The calculator saves these settings for your next visit, but it always clears meal data on refresh to ensure a clean start.
+1. Set Your Profile Enter your personal settings: ICR (Insulin-to-Carb Ratio), ISF (Sensitivity Factor), Target BG, and Calculation Cap.
+Note: The calculator saves these settings locally for your next visit, but it always clears meal data on refresh to ensure a clean start.

-• Tip: If you are just eating carbs, leave fat/protein blank.
+2. Enter Your Meal Input your Carbs, Fat, and Protein.
+Tip: If you are just eating carbs, leave fat/protein blank.
 The advanced logic stays dormant until you need it.

-• Trend Logic: The calculator provides a "Wait Time" suggestion based on your trend arrow, helping you time your pre-bolus.
+3. Enter Context Input your Current BG, Trend, and IOB (Insulin on Board).
+Trend Logic: The calculator provides a "Wait Time" suggestion based on your trend arrow, helping you visualize pre-bolus timing.

-• Meal Wave: The insulin to deliver immediately.
+• Meal Wave: The theoretical immediate requirement.

 Under the Hood: The Math